rocky-linux/documentation/docs/books/learning_ansible/04-ansible-galaxy.md

 !!!
 Note
     More information can be [found here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html)

-### Installing usefull Roles
+### Installing useful Roles

 In order to highlight the interest of using roles, I suggest you to use the `alemorvan/patchmanagement` role, which will allow you to perform a lot of tasks (pre-update or post-update for example) during your update process, in only a few lines of code.

 You can check the code in the github repo of the role [here](https://github.com/alemorvan/patchmanagement).

 * Install the role.
-This needs only one command line!
+This needs only one command:

 ```
 ansible-galaxy role install alemorvan.patchmanagement